-With this model, for example, the dynamics of short polymer chains in the melt can be described.
+With this model, for example, the dynamic of short polymers in the melt can be described.
 With increasing molecular weight some other effects like the constraints imposed by mutual entanglements of the polymer chains become important, which are described in the reptation model by de Gennes (Nobel prize 1991).
 In this experiment polymers in solution, not in the melt, are considered.
 The Rouse model then needs to be extended by hydrodynamic interactions as will be described in the following section.